 Bashorun M.K.O.
 Abiola (succeeded SLA as kakanfo) who was the chief launcher, donated a total sum of N2.05 million.

 On the 9th of February 1990, the Abimbola Administerial committee established a Technical Committee of distinguished Academics chaired by Prof. (Chief) E. A. Tugbiyele to formulate the blueprint for the infrastructures and administration of the new University.

-Col. Oresanya later signed the Edict Establishing the University on 23rd April, 1990.
-He also announced on 2nd May, 1990 the Appointment of Professor Olusegun Ladimeji Oke, a distinguished Chemist and a Fellow of Academy of Science (FAS) as the first Vice-Chancellor of the University.
+Col. Oresanya later signed the Edict Establishing the University on 23rd April 1990.
+He also announced on 2nd May 1990 the Appointment of Professor Olusegun Ladimeji Oke, a distinguished Chemist and a Fellow of the Academy of Science (FAS) as the first Vice-Chancellor of the University.

 The establishment of the College of Health Sciences was postponed for a year and later took effect in October 1991 with a student population of thirty (30).

 Arising from the creation of Osun State from the former Oyo State, the name of the University was changed from the Oyo State University of Technology to Ladoke Akintola University of Technology, Ogbomoso and the Edict that established the University was appropriately amended.